 “In my mind, the camera and the lens is the window for the spectator to enter the film, and if you layer on top too many filters, then it’s gonna inhibit their ability to see clearly,” said Irvin.
 “It was our task not necessarily to exactly emulate an aesthetic that would match or mimic the period, more try to find a way to infuse certain techniques that they used back then, but also come at it with the POV that we have now.
 I think it’s actually a bit of a metaphor for what the film is seeking to do.”

 While “BlacKkKlansman” looks to the past, it’s clear that Lee had Donald Trump’s America on his mind — so much so that, after production wrapped, Lee added footage of the white supremacists in Charlottesville and the real-life David Duke (played by Topher Grace in the film).
-Irvin was an appropriate choice for a project that evolved as Lee was making it, reacting to current events.
+Irvin was an appropriate choice for a project that evolved as Lee was making it.

 “I felt like Spike and I came together at a specific time and for a reason,” said Irvin.
 “My family’s filled with musicians, and they were jazz players.
 I always go into the project ready to improvise and riff on, and react off certain ideas, and I think that’s what Spike is really great at, too, because he does it the same way.”

 David Lee/Focus Features